Analysis Report

 In this example, we are looking at the details of a memory region, extracted from the explorer.exe

 process and identified as Latrodectus.
-There are four tabs: verdict details, prevalence, OSINT hunt and file information.
+There are several tabs: verdict details, code intelligence, functions, OSINT hunt, capabilities, file information and strings.

-The verdict details tab explains how the verdict came to be (1).
+The verdict details tab explains how the verdict came to be.
 The structure and semantics is the same as in the summary section.

 OSINT Hunt